 The Science of Sugar Cravings: Dopamine, Taste Receptors, and Your DNA

-Some people can have one square of chocolate and walk away.
-Others eat the whole bar without blinking.
 If you've ever felt like your sugar cravings are harder to manage than everyone else's, you might be right — and your genetics could be part of the explanation.
+Some people have one square of chocolate and walk away; others finish the bar.
+How intensely you taste sweetness and how strongly your brain rewards it are both genetically variable, which means cravings are biology, not a character flaw.

 It starts with how you taste sweetness

 Your taste receptors for sweetness are coded by the TAS1R2 and TAS1R3 genes.
 Variants in these genes affect how intensely you perceive sweet flavors.
-Some people have heightened sweet perception — a little sugar tastes like a lot.
+Some people have heightened sweet perception, where a little sugar tastes like a lot.
 Others have dulled perception, which can drive them to seek more sweetness to get the same satisfaction.

 Then there's the reward system